DavidJKTofan/davidtofan.com/content/articles/cloudflare-zero-trust-sase-recommendations/index.md

 ### Understanding SASE & Zero Trust

-The primary distinction between Zero Trust and Secure Access Service Edge (SASE) lies in their scope.
-Zero Trust focuses on a strategy for managing access and authorization controls for authenticated users, whereas SASE encompasses a wider and more intricate range of functionalities.
-SASE integrates extensive network and security services, including Zero Trust as one of its components.
+The primary difference between Zero Trust and Secure Access Service Edge (SASE) lies in scope:

-> The main concept behind the Zero Trust security model is _"never trust, always verify"_, which means that networks, workloads, users, and devices should not be trusted by default.

-All this requires a change of perspective: every network should be considered insecure, even your own corporate one.
-It does not matter if the user is sitting in the office, at home, at the beach, or at a local coffee; every network should not be trusted.
-Interestingly, this can reduce the complexity in security posture, as well as identifying hidden costs that the prior complexity was doing.
+- **Zero Trust**: Focuses on managing access and authorization for authenticated users based on the principle _"never trust, always verify"_.
+- **SASE**: Encompasses broader network and security functionalities, integrating Zero Trust alongside other capabilities.

+In Zero Trust, all networks are treated as insecure – whether corporate, home, or public Wi-Fi.
+This mindset simplifies security, reducing complexity and hidden costs associated with traditional models.
+This requires a change of perspective.

 There are plenty of articles about these topics going into much more detail.
 Feel free to do your own research or check out these blog posts: